ABOUT EMILY BURTON

 Therapeutic Approach

-Emily’s objective in a clinical setting is to adopt a client-centred approach to therapy whilst drawing on a variety of evidence-based therapy strategies and tools to help facilitate positive change for her clients.
+Emily adopts a client-centred and collaborative approach, drawing on evidence-based strategies to support meaningful change.
 Emily works collaboratively with her clients to improve their life satisfaction, mental health and well-being.

 Emily is collaborative in her approach to her therapy, where she encourages her clients to explore their goals early on in treatment whilst providing direction and supporting future orientation.
 Emily uses the therapy goals set early on to help her clients move towards positive change.

-Emily also believes it is essential to respectfully place her clients as experts in their own life experiences.
+Emily also believes it is essential to respectfully place her clients as experts in their own lived experience.
 She has found this helpful in facilitating a greater sense of self-esteem, control and empowerment hence promoting further positive growth.

 Experience and Interests